Rescuers poised to begin evacuation of explorer trapped 3,400ft inside cave in Turkey

 Trapped American explorer sends video message from inside Turkish cave

-Rescue teams are set to begin an attempt to evacuate a American explorer trapped 3,400 feet (1,040m) deep underground in a cave in southern Turkey.
+Rescue teams are set to begin an attempt to evacuate an American explorer trapped 3,400 feet (1,040m) deep underground in a cave in southern Turkey.

-Mark Dickey, a 40-year-old experienced caver, suddenly became ill with bleeding in his degistive tract earlier this month during an international exploration mission in the Morca cave in the Taurus mountains.
+Mark Dickey, a 40-year-old experienced caver, suddenly became ill with bleeding in his digistive tract earlier this month during an international exploration mission in the Morca cave in the Taurus mountains.
 More than 150 rescuers from across Europe have been working to save him since.

 The attempt to bring Mr Dickey out of the cave is expected to begin on Saturday and could take three or four days, rescuers said.
 The way out is being divided into seven sections, each given to a team from a different country, due to the complexity of the operation.
 This is regarded as one of the most difficult cave rescues ever.